-The Criminal Code of the Republic of Macedonia sanctions the act of international terrorism (Article 419) as well as the following acts: assassination of representatives of the highest state authorities (Article 309); abduction of representatives of the highest state authorities (Article 310); violence against representatives of the highest state authorities (Article 311); armed insurgency (Article 312); diversion (Article 314); sabotage (Article 315); agitation for the constitutional change by the use of force (Article 318); provocation of national, racial and religious hatred, discord and intolerance (Article 319); jeopardizing persons under international protection (Article 420); taking hostages (Article 421); and piracy (Article 422).
+- Unauthorized production and release for trade of generally dangerous materials (Article 295). - Hijacking an aircraft or ship (Article302); - Endangering air traffic safety (Article 303); - Assassination of representatives of the highest state authorities (Article 309); - Kidnapping of representatives of the highest state authorities(Article 310); - Violence against representatives of the highest state authorities (Article 311); - Diversion(Article 314); - Sabotage (Article 315); - Sheltering and assisting an offender after a crime has been committed (Article 325); - Misuse of chemical or biological weapons (Article 407-b); - Endangering persons under international protection (Article 420) and - Taking hostages (Article 421).